tc39/proposal-module-expressions/README.md

 We've heard concerns from the TypeScript team that it could be difficult to type access to the global object within a module blocks.
 Unfortunately, this is part of a bigger pattern with TypeScript:

-It is notoriously difficult to define what kind of scope a TypeScript file should be executed in (Main thread vs worker vs service worker), which is often solved by having multiple tsconfig.json file and composited projects.
+It is notoriously difficult to define what kind of scope a TypeScript file should be executed in (Main thread vs worker vs service worker), which is often solved by having multiple `tsconfig.json` files and composited projects.
 In that scenario, it’s even harder to have code that is shared across these TS projects.

 When communicating with a Worker, you already need to force a type on the `event.data` to bring typing to the communication channel.